 Individuals who were tested positive R(t) are infectious on average during a period of $1/\eta$ days.
 But we assume that they become immediately isolated and do not contribute to the epidemic anymore.
 In this model we focus on the testing of the D-individuals.
 The quantity $n(t) \sigma g D$ is a flux of successfully tested D-individuals which become R-individuals.
 The flux of tested D-individuals which are false negatives is $n(t) (1 - \sigma) g D$ which go from the class of D-individuals to the U-individuals.
 The parameters of the model and the initial conditions of the model are listed in Table 1.

-Before describing our method we need to introduce a few useful identity.
+Before describing our method we list a few variables and parameters in Table 2.
 The cumulative number of reported cases is obtained by using the following equation

-$$CR'(t) = n(t) \sigma g D(t).$$ (2.5)
+$$CR'(t) = n(t) \sigma g D(t). \tag{2.5}$$